Teosche/nn-comparison/README.md

-# QuaterNet
+# nn-comparison

-**QuaterNet** is a research project aimed at comparing the performance of neural networks using different data representations and optimization algorithms.
+**nn-comparison** is a research project aimed at comparing the performance of neural networks using different data representations and optimization algorithms.
 Specifically, this project focuses on:

 - **Real Neural Networks**: Standard neural networks operating with real numbers.
 - **Quaternion Neural Networks**: Networks that leverage quaternions to represent and process multidimensional data.